philterpaperr/Simple-Calc/README.md

 # Simple-Calc
-A simple calculator with 4 commands.
+A simple calculator with 5 commands.
+Added a new operation Square root.